eibenp/homebridge-gree-airconditioner/README.md

 npm install @eibenp/homebridge-gree-airconditioner -g
 ```
 If successfully installed and configured, your devices will appear on the Homebridge GUI Accessories page and also in Home App (if Homebridge is already connected to the Home App).
 (If the additional temperature sensor is enabled, then 2 items will be displayed for supported devices (Heater Cooler and Temperature Sensor).)

+## Upgrade

+When upgrading from release v1.0.1 or earlier it is neccessary to disable and re-enable the devices to force Home App to reinitialize settings.

 ## Example configuration
 _Only the relevant part of the configuration file is displayed:_